 Resilience Design offers a carefully curated selection of plants and seeds including edible landscaping plants and native pollinator flowers.
 These multi-functional plants are grown in Mulysa’s North Portland micro-nursery or sourced from sustainable local growers.
-Plants are for sale to landscaping clients, at special events, or order via phone/email – or make appointment to shop.
+Plants are for sale to landscaping clients, at special events, or order via email.